smartcontractkit/documentation/docs/Node Operators/evm-performance-configuration.md

 > 🚧 REMINDER:
 >
-> Do not modify these values unless *all* primary nodes are configured with HTTP urls!
+> Do not modify these values unless *all* primary nodes are configured with HTTP URLs.

 ## Increasing transaction throughput